最短路径

 Time complexity of the A* algorithm is complicated as a node may be added to the queue multiple times.

-In AI community, it's normally considered to be O(bd) where b is the branching factor (the average number of successors per state), and d is the depth of the solution (the shortest path).
+In AI community, it's normally considered to be where is the branching factor (the average number of successors per state), and is the depth of the solution (the shortest path).

 All-Pairs Shortest Path(全源最短路径)